katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 - React team Excited!
 They dive in and start scaffolding.
 - The Elm tean is feeling a little guilty, they'll have to find out more.
+- Common exp.
+Obviously only happens on first Elm project.

 +++